 Florida Constitution Amendments

 Proposed amendments to the Florida Constitution may be made by a joint resolution of the Florida Legislature, a citizens’ initiative, a proposal from the Constitution Revision Commission, or a proposal from the Taxation and Budget Reform Commission.
-Below are the five amendments that will be on your ballot:
+Below are the six amendments that will be on your 2020 General Election ballot:

 Citizenship Requirement to Vote in Florida Elections (1)